raghavmecheri/viper/Proposal.md

 ## Data Types and Operations
 The standard data types in Viper are integers, floats, booleans, and characters.
 Strings are simply arrays of characters.
-Viper also includes a null data type, which is defined with the keyword null.
+Viper also includes a null data type, which is defined with the keyword '''nah'''.
 The primitive data structure which all other data structures will be built off is the array.